FLATHEAD CLASSIC Sled Dog Race

 Protest fee refunds may be obtained at the Awards Ceremony providing written protests have been filled out as prescribed and upon presentation of receipt.

 Protests must be submitted directly to a Race Official (Race Marshal, Assistant Race Marshal, Veterinarian or Race Coordinator) and shall not be discussed with spectators, media representatives or the general public prior to a decision being handed down.

 An official decision will be made by the Rules Interpretation Committee following a hearing attended by all parties involved.

 SECTION III--THE RACE

-b) All mushers and dogs may be required to take part in ceremonial festivities and
+All mushers and dogs may be required to take part in ceremonial festivities and functions.

-a) Teams will start Saturday’s leg in 2 to 5 minute-minute intervals depending on class in the order determined at the musher meeting.
+Teams will start Saturday’s leg in 2 to 3 minute-minute intervals depending on class in the order determined at the musher meeting.

-b) Teams will start Sunday’s leg in 2 to 5 minute intervals in the reverse order of Saturday’s finish times.
+Teams will start Sunday’s leg in 2 to 3 minute intervals in the reverse order of Saturday’s finish times.

-1. The nose of the lead dog crossing the finish line signals a team’s official finish.
+The official timing unit provided by “Competitive Timing” crossing the finish line signals a team’s official finish.
 In the event that the musher is not with the team when it finishes, the finish time will be officially recorded when the musher crosses the line after the team.

-2. Mushers must make a sincere effort to continue in the race in a timely manner or they will be disqualified.
-All teams in the 6, 8 & 12 dog class must finish within 4 hours of the fastest team in their class on Saturday in order to compete on Sunday.
-All teams in the skijoring, 2 & 4 dog classes must finish within 1 hour of the fastest team on Saturday in order to compete on Sunday.
+Mushers must make a sincere effort to continue in the race in a timely manner or they will be disqualified.
+All teams in the skijoring, bikejoring, 2 & 4 dog classes must finish within 1 hour of the fastest team on Saturday in order to compete on Sunday.